juniorsundarCasual/TGT/vault/volume-3.chapter-194.md

 ---
 id: l9vnstr3u6eacbswha9d5rq
-title: Chapter 194
+title: Chapter 194 - The Same Person
 desc: ''
-updated: 1656441767933
+updated: 1656443464142
 created: 1654412176258
 ---

 The class was dismissed and everyone went their way, except for Jean who remained in place for a while, silently chewing on her lips with a faint conflicted expression flashing forming on her face.

 'Maybe another time?'
 She concluded unassuredly.
-Seemingly, Sect Leader Larks had forgotten about the appointed discussion amidst the hectic naming debate.
+Seemingly, Mister Larks had forgotten about the appointed discussion amidst the hectic naming debate.
 She wanted to remind him once again, but held back her tongue at the last minute because she was worried.
 Fear was brewing inside of her.

 #Pathetic wimp!#